 - Once your safety gear and "rain" tires are approved, you will be given the next available numbered tag. - When finished with safety gear checks, you may return to your paddock with your tag and relax. - When your number is next, bring your car to the entrance of Technical Inspection. - Note: It is a team's responsibility to keep track of how quickly cars are going into Tech Inspection.
-So have someone keep an occasional eye on how the numbers are progressing. - As you enter Tech Inspection, you must hand in your numbered tag. - If you miss your turn, you have a 30 minute grace period to present the car for Tech before you have to take another number.
-The 30 minutes starts from the time the team with the next number goes into Tech Inspection.
-If you miss this window, you have to return your "old" tag and take a new number. - If you (a team) expect to have a time conflict with a Static Event (Design, Cost or Presentation), please be aware that the Static Event has priority.
+So have someone keep an occasional eye on how the numbers are progressing on our mobile scoring website (http://mobile.fsaeonline.net) - If you (a team) expect to have a time conflict with a Static Event (Design, Cost or Presentation), please be aware that the Static Event has priority.
 If your vehicle is currently undergoing Technical Inspection, but you need to leave to attend a Static Event, simply inform your Inspector.
 You will be allowed to remove your vehicle from the Technical Inspection area, and can resume Technical Inspection later.